Skip to content

 eb <container-easyconfig.eb>

-Note that to subsequently use the container you do not need to load partition/common or EasyBuild-user.
+Note that to subsequently use the container you do not need to load partition/container or EasyBuild-user.

 Many containers come with documentation about their use.
 We encourage you to check the documentation in the LUMI Software Library for the containers, and to check the help provided by the module after installation (with module help or module spider).